 Fly her to the Moon

 Jayanne’s specialization in color as it pertains to scientific visualisation had us sweat, swear and laugh for days as she attempted to train me in reading data and software technology, while we tested my theory that I could achieve viable results by my textural hand in black-and-white Sharpies on a piece of copy paper alone.
-After a week, we finally managed to produce a simple hand-drawn image that held up to both our requirements and this breakthrough landed us a mention in Nature (reposted below).
+She explains:

 Canadian Astronomer Jayanne English singing ‘Take me to the Stars’ with an Aleksandra Prints package she just received in Winnipeg.